cropper

 Online reviews can provide directional insight, but they should never be the sole basis for decision-making.
 Direct validation of past work offers a far more reliable measure of capability.

-• Review Recent Project Examples
+• Review Recent Project Examples:

 Request a portfolio featuring projects completed within the past one to two years.
 Focus on work that closely matches your scope, scale, and design expectations.

-• Speak With Previous Clients
+• Speak With Previous Clients:

-• Leverage Industry Relationships
+• Leverage Industry Relationships:

 Local material suppliers, specialty showrooms, and trade professionals often have firsthand knowledge of contractor reliability.
 Unlike anonymous reviews, these sources can provide candid insight into payment habits, workmanship standards, and overall professionalism.